pauzimny/spa-react-router/README.md

+Note:
-Note: This app contains sections "Kontakt" and "Panel Admina" which only symulate contact form/login form and aren't connected to any database for now.
+1. Section "Admin" only simulates login form and is not connected to any database for now.
+2. If you want to send me an email via contact form, please feel free :).

 To start project please run "npm install" in your command line Then please run "npm start" to run the scripts